 Zone 3 — ceiling R 3.3, underfloor R 1.3

-You can check the R-value of new insulation by checking the product packaging.
-For existing insulation, you can check the thickness yourself (existing ceiling insulation that was installed before 1 July 2016 must be at least 120mm thick) or consult a professional insulation installer.
+The R-value of new insulation is on the product packaging.
+For existing insulation, check in the ceiling or underfloor space as the R-value from the packaging may be stapled to a beam.
+You can also measure the thickness yourself or consult a professional insulation installer.
+Existing ceiling insulation that was installed before 1 July 2016 must be at least 120mm thick.

 There are three specific insulation exemptions.
 The information here is an overview.
 More information on these exemptions is available in Subpart 3 of the Healthy Homes Standards Regulations (external link) .

-If the rental home has existing underfloor insulation that was installed when the home was built or converted and this insulation is still in reasonable condition.
-Landlords must have a copy of any compliance documents that shows the home met the requirements of the time, for example:
+If the rental home has existing underfloor insulation that was installed when the home was built or converted.
+This insulation must still be in reasonable condition.
+Landlords must have a copy of any compliance documents that shows the home met the requirements of the time.
+For example:

 - code compliance certificate